komali2/blog/content/posts/bootcamp-job-search.md

 ## Further Questions
 This post will probably be updated quite frequently over the next few months.
-If you found something confusing or have something you think is important to add, please email me at rogersjcaleb at google's email service.
+If you found something confusing or have something you think is important to add, please email me at caleb at calebjay.